Yuxin29/Yuxin29/README.md

 🌍 I have a strong interest in mapping, GIS and urban datas.
 My focus is on creating applications that make spatial information meaningful and interactive.

 As I grow as a software engineer, I’m eager to apply this mindset to real-world tech problems.
-I’m currently seeking a Summer Job in Software Engineering in 2026.
+Currently I’m seeking a summer job in Software Engineering in 2026.
 Reach me by email: yuxin.29.wu@gmail.c

 ✨ Always building.
 Always learning.